 Versatility

-The cost of an inbuilt or freestanding smoker can run from a few dollars to a few hundred.
+The cost of an inbuilt or freestanding smoker can run from a few hundred to a few thousand dollars.
 Smoking requires adjusting gas flow and burner controls.

 By contrast, a charcoal grill mostly only needs a lid, some wood, and a pan of water to make ridiculously good smoke-enhanced food.
 Both types can be used to roast foods and can be set-up for 2-zone grilling.